The World, the Flesh, and the Devil (1932 film)

-The World, the Flesh, the Devil is a 1932 British crime film directed by George A. Cooper and starring Harold Huth, Isla Bevan and Victor Stanley.
-It was based on a play by Laurence Cowen.
-It was shot at Beaconsfield and Twickenham Studios as a quota quickie for release by RKO Pictures.
+The World, the Flesh, and the Devil is a 1932 British crime film directed by George A. Cooper and starring Harold Huth, Isla Bevan and Victor Stanley.
+It was written by H. Fowler Mear based on the 1912 play of the same title by Laurence Cowen, and was shot at Beaconsfield and Twickenham Studios as a quota quickie for release by RKO Pictures.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

 Synopsis

 The screenplay concerns a lawyer who plans to murder an aristocrat and steal his inheritance.